edsperanto/devleague--memoize-me/README.md

 ##How to use

+1. Download memoize.js into your project folder

-Put this in your header:
+2. Put this in your header:

 ```
 <script type="text/javascript" src="/path/to/memoize.js"></script>
 ```

-Use like this:
+3. Use like this:

 Instead of using `document.querySelector(query)`
 -> use `memoize.query(query)`